LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Experiments and Results

-$TP$, $FP$ and $FN$ represent the number of true positives, false positives, and false negatives, respectively.
-The $IoU$ is given by Eq. (\ref{11}) \\
+where $TP$, $FP$ and $FN$ represent the number of true positives, false positives, and false negatives, respectively.
+The $IoU$ is given by Eq. \ref{11}: \\

 where $S_m$ represents the predicted lane detection output and $S_{gt}$ denotes the ground-truth labels. $\bigcap$, $\bigcup$, and $\mathbb{N}$ represent intersection, union and number of pixels, respectively.
-We evaluated the $F1$ and $IoU$ scores for both multiclass and binary class lane detection.
+We evaluated the mean $F1$ and $IoU$ scores for both multiclass and binary-class lane detection.